On the Importance of Uncertainty in Decision-Making with Large Language Models: Additional experimental details

+For each task, the text is tokenized with the GPT2 Tokenizer.
+In particular, we rely on the implementation provided by HuggingFace\footnote{\url{https://huggingface.co/docs/transformers/model_doc/gpt2\#transformers.GPT2Tokenizer}}.
+For each task, we selected a maximum number of tokens, and we applied left padding for the comments with lengths less than the selected number of tokens. \rebuttal{For the \texttt{imdb} task, we selected 256 as the maximum number of tokens; for the \texttt{toxic} task, we selected 128 as the maximum number of tokens; for the \texttt{hate} and \texttt{offensive} tasks, we selected 64 as the maximum number of tokens.
+The difference is due to the difference in the length of each data point of those datasets.}

-We evaluate the bandit policies on an automated content moderation task.
-The task is framed as a contextual bandit problem where the context is the text comment, and the actions available to the agent are ``not publish'' or ``publish''.
+These tasks are framed as a contextual bandit problem as follows.
+The context is the text input, and the actions available to the agent are ``not publish'' or ``publish''.
 For each time step, the agent will observe a batch of $B=32$ comments.
-If the agent decides not to publish a comment, a reward of 0.5 is observed regardless of the actual toxicity of the comment.
+The reward function is the following: if the agent decides not to publish a comment, a reward of 0.5 is observed regardless of the actual toxicity of the comment.
 If the agent publishes a non-toxic comment, a reward of 1 is observed.
 If the agent publishes a toxic comment, a reward of -0.5 is observed.
 This asymmetric reward function represents a possible example suitable for this real-world scenario.
-The goal of the agent is to minimize the regret (compared to the optimal publishing policy) over time by learning to make optimal publish/not publish decisions based on the text content.
+The goal of the agent is to minimize the regret (compared to a clairvoyant optimal publishing policy) over time by learning to make optimal publish/not publish decisions based on the text content. \rebuttal{For the \texttt{imdb} task, we consider ``negative'' reviews as toxic content; for the \texttt{offensive} task, we consider ``offensive'' tweets as toxic content; for the \texttt{hate} task, we consider ``hateful'' tweets as toxic content.}